for engineering teams

 Changelog from diff

 Reads the git diff on every tag.
-Produces the tweet thread, the blog skeleton, and the internal announcement.
+Produces the engineering changelog, the internal announcement, and the tweet draft for the release-notes agent on the launch team to pick up.
 One agent, every release, no one manually diffing commits.

 ready